-(k) For exemption requests based on medical or other humanitarian need, including religious obligation, the Committee will determine whether the travel is justified within the provisions of subparagraph 3 (f) of resolution 1591 (2005), once informed of the name of the traveller, the reason for travel, the date and time of treatment, along with flight details, including transit points and destination(s).
-In cases of emergency medical evacuations, the Chair shall also be promptly provided with a doctor's note containing details of the nature of the medical emergency and the facility where treatment was received by the patient, without prejudice to the respect of medical confidentiality, as well as information regarding the date, time, and mode of travel by which the patient returned or will return to his/her country of residence.
+(k) For exemption requests based on medical or other humanitarian need, the Committee will determine whether the travel is justified within the provisions of paragraph 16(a), once informed of the name of the traveler, the reason for travel, the date and time of treatment, along with flight details, including transit points and destinations(s).
+In cases of emergency medical evacuations the Chairman shall also be promptly provided with a doctor's note containing details of the nature of the medical emergency and the facility where treatment was received by the patient, as well as information regarding the date, time, and mode of travel by which the patient returned or will return to his/her country of residence.